Unitary Complexity and the Uhlmann Transformation Problem

 In this paper we introduce a framework to reason about the computational complexity of unitary synthesis problems.
 We then use this framework to study Uhlmann's theorem through an algorithmic lens, i.e.\ to study the complexity of Uhlmann transformations.
 We prove that variants of the Uhlmann Transformation Problem are complete for some unitary complexity classes, and then explore relationships between the Uhlmann Transformation Problem and computational tasks in quantum cryptography, quantum Shannon theory, and high energy physics.

-The study of the complexity of state transformation tasks is a very new field and we hope that our formal framework of unitary complexity theory and our findings about the Uhlmann Transformation Problem lay the foundations for a rich theory of the complexity of ``fully quantum'' problems.
-A lot of questions in this direction are completely unexplored.
+The study of the complexity of state transformation tasks is a very new field and we hope that our formal framework of unitary complexity theory and our findings about the Uhlmann Transformation Problem provide a useful starting point for a rich theory of the complexity of ``fully quantum'' problems.
+Many questions in this direction have yet to be explored.
 Throughout this paper, we have included many concrete open problems, which we hope will spark future research in this new direction in complexity theory.
 Additionally, our work suggests some high-level, open-ended future directions to explore:

 \paragraph{Populating the zoo.} An important source of the richness of computational complexity theory is the variety of computational problems that are studied.
 For example, the class $\class{NP}$ is so interesting because it contains many complete problems that are naturally studied across the sciences~\cite{papadimitriou1997np}, and the theory of $\mathsf{NP}$-completeness gives a unified way to relate them to each other.